-Tax return preparers and accountants can voluntarily earn credentials from the Accreditation Council for Accountancy and Taxation (ACAT), a National Society of Accountants affiliated organization, to demonstrate their expertise in taxation, accounting and business matters.
+Tax return preparers and accountants can voluntarily earn credentials from the Accreditation Council for Accountancy and Taxation (ACAT), an organization affiliated with the National Society of Accountants, to demonstrate their expertise in taxation, accounting and business matters.
 Preparers must pass rigorous exams, adhere to a code of ethics, and meet experience and continuing education requirements to earn these credentials.
 They include: